Itai-Nelken/qemu2deb/USAGE.md

 4) when you get to the following screen:<br>
 ![qemu2deb-usage2.png](screenshots/usage/qemu2deb-usage2.png)<br>
-enter the path to your already compiled and installed QEMU folder or if you didn't compile QEMU press s.
+enter the path to your already compiled and installed QEMU folder or if you didn't compile QEMU press 's'.<br>
+if you pressed 's' you'll be asked to compile QEMU here.

 5) when you get to this screen:<br>
 ![qemu2deb-usage3.png](screenshots/usage/qemu2deb-usage3.png)<br>